Iunusov/ShoutVST/README.md

+# ShoutVST
-**ShoutVST** is a VST that enables streaming sound into Icecast/ShoutCast directly from VST hosts, ideal for streaming live performances directly from applications like **Traktor** or **Ableton** without the use of loopback methods.
+ShoutVST is a VST that enables streaming sound into Icecast/ShoutCast directly from VST hosts, ideal for streaming live performances directly from applications like **Traktor** or **Ableton** without the use of loopback methods.
 Only Windows is supported at the moment.

 Original idea by Gargaj: https://github.com/Gargaj/ShoutVST